OptimistikSAS/OIBus/documentation/docs/guide/north-connectors/file-writer.md

 | **SMB domain**   | Domain for the SMB username (optional, e.g. for Active Directory). | `CORP`        |

 :::info Windows only
 These fields only appear when OIBus runs on Windows.
-OIBus registers the credentials for the share via the Windows Credential Manager (`cmdkey`) before writing, and removes them when the connector disconnects.
+OIBus authenticates an SMB session against the server (`net use`) before writing, and removes it when the connector disconnects.
+This does not go through the Windows Credential Manager, so it also works when OIBus runs as a Windows service, where the interactive-session-only Credential Manager is unreliable even under an account that otherwise has access to the share.
 :::

 ### File Naming Options